A 2024 Taiwan Travel Guide for Planning a Totally Epic Trip

 My kids Sage and Lavender were born and spent the first handful of years of their life in Taiwan.
 They’ve seen more of the country than most visitors ever will!

-You may also be interested in the best amusement parks in Taiwan, where to see capybaras in Taiwan, and my guide to Yilan, the “kid-friendly county”.
+You may also be interested in the best amusement parks in Taiwan, where to see capybaras in Taiwan, and my guide to Yilan, the “kid-friendly county”, which includes the popular Zhang Mei Ama’s Farm.

 Best Attractions around Taiwan